Updated on February 12, 2020.

 Using Video For I-Want-To-Learn Micro-Moments

 Because consumers are making real time decisions in these micro-moments, it is paramount for your brand to become a resource to consumers.
 Think about this: 70% of all millennials say they can find a YouTube video on anything they want to learn.
 So, when a millennial asks the question “How do I do this?” they’re visiting YouTube first.
 That means a strong video marketing strategy is a key tool to grip these consumers in these “I want to learn” micro-moments.
-However, 58% of consumers watch videos that are less than five minutes, while 66% of consumers are fully focused on the content they are watching, which really emphasizes the necessity of being concise and valuable for your audience.
+However, 58% of consumers watch videos that are less than five minutes, while just 66% of consumers are fully focused on the content they are watching.
+These statistics really highlight the necessity of producing concise and valuable content for your audience if you want to leave an impact.

 Other brands have created specialized content calendars to be able to hit specific needs for consumers around popular times of year.
 One example of this is the SyFy Channel’s 31 Days of Halloween.
 SyFy created a video series in the month of October leading up to Halloween where the channel tackles several different topics for horror fans.
 Some of these videos are tutorials where they bring in makeup artists to teach the viewer how to make themselves look like a monster or zombie, while others are tips about how to have great decorations to turn their home into a haunted house.
 Although it’s a very specialized campaign, it’s there for people in their time of need for quick fixes around the holiday and has helped SyFy connect with their over 300,000 YouTube subscribers.